Yepoleb/oebbwlan/README.md

 # OEBB WLAN

 Automatically dismisses the portal page of OEBB train WLAN, so you don't have to manually open it in your browser.
-Gnome NetworkManager integration is provided, but you can easily integrate it with any network manager that allows scripting on connection events.
+NetworkManager integration is provided, but you can easily integrate it with any network manager that allows scripting on connection events.

 ## Dependencies